apurificato/task-jolly/README.md

 # Credits
-Bootstrap CSS Framework
-Rutgers Coding Bootcamp: Provided resources and support for this project.
+- Rutgers Coding Bootcamp provided resources and support for this project
+- Original start code was taken from: https://github.com/coding-boot-camp/musical-happiness
+- OpenAI ChatGPT utilized for general coding assistance and aid upon encountering problems with JavaScript code

 # License
 Website is available for public use, hosted on Github servers, utilizing an MIT License - see the LICENSE file for details.